 This is a bit of a tricky one, as the Mk-18 is technically the best weapon in the entire game, but as such it is insanely difficult to get your hands on.
-It is the only weapon in the game that takes .338 Lapua Magnum ammo, which - with the AP variant - is a one shot through any armour in the game.
+While it is now not the only weapon that takes the phenomenal .338 Lapua Magnum ammo, which - with the AP variant - is a one shot through any armour in the game, it stands tall with its semi-automatic fire rate.
 However, the tough part is that neither the weapon, nor the ammo can be bought on the flea market.
 The AP ammo can only be found in raid, and you are only able to buy the Mk-18 from Jager after completing the Hunter quest at LL4, requiring you to kill the Escape From Tarkov Woods boss a whopping 25 times.
 If you get your hands on it though, you're in for a treat.

 - Start the next wipe the right way with this Escape From Tarkov Checking quest guide.

 Think about how powerful the 7.62x51mm ammo is in the semi-automatic weapons above, but then imagine how strong it would be fully automatic.
 There is a 5.56x45mm variant of the MDR that can be obtained much earlier in the progression cycle that is good as well, but you really cannot deny the power of its larger sibling.
 Both variants require very minimal modding too, but that does come with a relatively restricted recoil ceiling.